 Calculate the number of moles of water in 500mg of CaCl2.6H2O?

-|Number of Moles of Water||y||6|
+|Number of moles of water||y||6|

-|Amount of Hydrated Calcium Chloride (g)||0.5||219|
+|Amount of hydrated calcium chloride (g)||0.5||219|

-Answer – 0.0137 moles is the same as 13.7 millimoles.
-Thus, there are 13.7 millimoles of water in 500mg of CaCl2.6H2O.
+Answer – 0.0137 moles is the same as 13.7 millimoles – meaning there are 13.7 millimoles of water in 500mg of CaCl2.6H2O.

 How many moles of solute are there in 20mL of a 1 mol/L solution?

-|Number of Moles||y||1|
+|Number of moles||y||1|

-|Volume of Molar Solution (mL)||20||1,000|
+|Volume of molar solution (mL)||20||1,000|

-Thus, there is 0.02 mole of solute in 20mL of a 1 mol/L solution.
+Answer – there is 0.02 mole of solute in 20mL of a 1 mol/L solution.

-Molecular Weight of Na = 23
+Molecular weight of Na = 23

-Molecular Weight of NaCl = 58.5
+Molecular weight of NaCl = 58.5

-|Number of Moles||y||0.5|
+|Number of moles||y||0.5|

-|Volume of Solution (mL)||25||1,000|
+|Volume of solution (mL)||25||1,000|

-Therefore, there is 0.0125 moles of sodium chloride in 25mL.
+There is 0.0125 moles of sodium chloride in 25mL.

-|Number of Moles||x||1|
+|Number of moles||x||1|

 |Mass of NaCl (g)||9||58.5|

-0.154 moles is the same as 154 millimoles.
-Therefore, 154 millimoles of both sodium and chloride ions are contained in 1L of Sodium Chloride Infusion BP.
+Answer – 154 millimoles of both sodium and chloride ions are contained in 1L of sodium chloride infusion BP.

 Using this information, we can now set up a proportional set.

-|Number of Moles||0.012||1|
+|Number of moles||0.012||1|

-|Amount of Sodium Fluoride (g)||x||42|
+|Amount of sodium fluoride (g)||x||42|

-Therefore, 0.504g of sodium fluoride is required to make 1L of 0.012 mol/L mouthwash.
-Now we need to find out how much is required to make 250mL.
-This can be done simply by dividing by 4 (1,000mL/250mL).
+0.504g of sodium fluoride is needed to make 1L of 0.012 mol/L mouthwash.
+Now, we need to learn how much is needed to make 250mL.
+To do so, we simply divide by four.